 Do Your Research

 It is valuable for you to learn everything you can about divorce early in the process.
 If you know little or nothing about the process, you may not make the best decisions or choices.
 You can raise your comfort level and your odds of success by researching and determining what is going to happen before it happens.
-It’s a good idea to learn about the basics of divorce law in your state early in the process, but keep in mind that every divorce is different.
+"Getting decent advice early on can make the world of difference to how you discuss your separation with your spouse and setting your expectations accurately will give you some confidence and put you on track for a better separation," adds Naser.